iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___18.1.1/report.md

 > The app worked fine up until very recently where now I can't do anything in it and the buttons are unresponsive.
 The Customer Service team recommended reinstalling the app but this did nothing.<br> :date: __2020-10-15 09:19:19__

-> Extraordinary initial interface, more like a game for the sharp eyed than a practical aid for those in pain or in a hurry.
-'Playful" with tiny print.
-I suppose you'd get used to it.<br> :date: __2020-10-06 01:08:43__

-> Okay when it works, which is not very often.<br> :date: __2020-09-28 09:38:54__

-> This app was good, but now can't log on it just goes through the introduction screen its annoying as its the easiest way I order my prescriptions.
-Can you please fix...<br> :date: __2020-07-31 10:53:50__

-> Unable to add more than one medication, and when doing the well being test despite selecting the never smoked option, it the asked questions about how many cigarettes I smoked a day.
-So not intuitive software.
-I ended up deleting<br> :date: __2020-06-26 17:47:02__

 #### 1-star reviews